robbintt/outlines/README.md

 This project collects detailed notes as aggregate outlines.

+Please send `pull requests` if you notice errors.

 ### Purpose

 1. Store information in a way that can be easily referenced or updated.